 What was the plan, scam?

 I agree to pre-payment, and I give him information on how to wire/transfer money to my bank account.
-He transfers the money, however it would be more than the agreed upon amount.
-He had ‘accidentally’ overpaid by, let’s say, a hundred dollars.
+He transfers the money, but whoops!
+He has ‘accidentally’ overpaid by, let’s say, a hundred dollars.
 Oh, what a silly mistake!
 I, naively, would’ve said, “No problem!
 Let me transfer you the difference right back.”
 I send him the hundred dollars.
 All seems well.

-A few days later, the original transfer of money doesn’t process, the funds get pulled from my account, and I’m out the hundred dollars I sent him.
+A few days later, the money ‘S’ sent me doesn’t process / bounces, the funds get pulled from my account, and I’m out the hundred dollars I sent him.

 Why was I a target?
-It wasn’t just me, I’m sure.
-Thumbtack and similar sites are breeding grounds for money scammers: it’s literally a directory of thousands of self-employed freelancers and side-hustlers, and there’s going to be people who are more likely to ignore warning signs in favor of some desperately needed business and cash.
+I’m sure I’m not that special – Thumbtack.com and similar sites are breeding grounds for money scammers: it’s literally a directory of thousands of self-employed freelancers.
+There’s a good chance that if these scammers try hard and long enough, they’ll come across some desperate folks who are going to ignore the warning signs in the hopes of some desperately needed business and cash.

-Unfortunately, there’s no good way to extinguish them from the Internet entirely, and the due-diligence falls to the free-lancer.
+Unfortunately, there’s no good way to extinguish these leeches from the Internet entirely, and the due-diligence falls to you, the free-lancer.

 - Never EVER give your bank details to get paid for a job.
 If you’re taking payment through a credit card, there’s just no good reason at all to give out your personal bank information.
 There’s safer methods like Paypal or Square.
-Thumbtack even has credit card processing services.
-When you give out your bank info, not only is it a possibility that you’ll get scammed out of the money, you could actually, unwittingly, be part of something illegal like money laundering.
+Thumbtack.com even offers credit-card processing services.
+When you give out your bank info, not only is it a possibility that you’ll get scammed out of the money, you could actually, unwittingly, be part of something illegal like money-laundering.

 - Trust your instincts.
 My gut was rumbling pretty loudly throughout this whole ordeal.
 Even if this guy hadn’t been attempting a money scam, I didn’t exactly like the idea of showing up somewhere amidst all the sketchiness.
-At first, I didn’t want to be rude and drop him abruptly, but I reasoned it like this: temporary discomfort is worth personal safety.
-Plus, that’s the beauty of Thumbtack: if he actually needed a last-minute face-painter because I ditched him, then he could have put in a new request and found someone else.
+At first, I didn’t want to be rude and drop him abruptly, but that instinct is exactly what scammers prey on.
+Remember: temporary discomfort is worth personal safety

 And to the scammer: go f**k yourself.